Daily Nexus: Publication history

 In 1996, while the paper was under the guidance of Editor-in-Chief Suzanne Garner, an investigation by campus editor Tim Molloy into the UC Regents' controversial vote to end Affirmative Action evolved into a lawsuit against California Governor Pete Wilson and the UC Regents.
 Represented by the ACLU, the Daily Nexus and Molloy alleged that the governor had initiated secret discussions among the Board to secure the outcome of the vote, in violation of the Bagley-Keene Open Meeting Act.
 The Nexus argued that its investigation was delayed because the governor had illegally denied requests for public information – but the suit finally was dismissed by the California Supreme Court for failure to file within the statute of limitations.
 No court ever reviewed the merits.
 Newspapers across the country followed the story.

 On April 5, 2001, Brendan Buhler (editor in chief 2002–2004) interviewed The Hitchhiker's Guide to the Galaxy author Douglas Adams in what turned out to be Adams' final interview before he died.
 After being published in the Nexus, selections from Buhler's interview were published in Douglas' final book, The Salmon of Doubt.
 The excerpts were noted as having come from the Daily Nexus.

 In 2002, Nexus staff writers Marisa Lagos and Jennifer B. Siverts provided daily coverage of the quadruple murder trial of David Attias, who, as a UCSB freshman on February 23, 2001, sped a car through the streets of Isla Vista, killing four people.
 In July 2002, a Santa Barbara jury found Attias guilty of second-degree murder but legally insane at the time of the incident.
-The Attias case was also covered by newspapers such as Los Angeles Times and the San Francisco Chronicle.
+The Attias case was also covered by newspapers such as the Los Angeles Times and the San Francisco Chronicle.
 It also has been featured in multiple installments of the Dateline NBC news show.

 The Daily Nexus publishes daily via its website; in 2014, it reduced its print edition to once a week.